Important Insurances in Germany

 I have tried it myself.
 It is in English.
 It is very understandable.
 All the right questions are asked and you get some great recommendations afterward.
 However, public health insurance made some news last week when the association of public health insurance published a press release saying that 17 billion euros will be missing to fund public health insurance next year.
 The majority of this 17 billion is supposed to be paid by people insured in public health insurance.
 We don't know anything specific yet but everyone insured in a public system will probably pay a lot more next year than they actually do.
 All while private health insurance is getting 25.000€ richer every minute because of the seniority savings.
 Julian, what do you think about the future of german health insurance, especially after the pandemic?

 I think you have to look at the bigger picture.
 The population in Germany is getting older and older.
 The median age at the moment is over 45.
 And we are getting into a situation where we have a relatively high number of people who want to use health services from the public health insurance system, while the number of people who work and contribute to financing the system is decreasing.
 And that, of course, it puts a lot of stress on the public health insurance sector.
 Now, there are basically two options.
 One option is to reduce benefits for everybody.
 So make the coverage worse and reduce cost by that measure.
 The second option, which you mentioned and which I think will come up, is to put more money into the system.
 That money has to come from somewhere.
 So it is likely that public health insurance rates will increase.
 At the same time, private health insurance is becoming more interesting, especially for young people or people that may not want to stay in Germany for their whole life, because it can be cheaper in some situations.
 The contributions work differently and are usually not based on your income, but based on your age.
-This can really give you some added flexibility.
+This can really give you some added flexibility (e.g. with a deductible and cashback).
 In the end, I think this is a common problem that we’re seeing all around Europe.
 One thing that we’re trying to do is to work with public health insurance companies to make the system as efficient as possible.
 We need to make sure that costs can also be reduced by making things more digital, which is not the case in Germany yet.

 Benefits of the private Health insurance